Skip to contents

 Filtering

-The filter argument to contact_matrix() can be used to select particular participants or contacts.
+The [ method can be used to select particular participants or contacts.
 For example, in the polymod dataset, the indicators cnt_home, cnt_work, cnt_school, cnt_transport, cnt_leisure and cnt_otherplace take value 0 or 1 depending on where a contact occurred.
-Any filter can be applied to the data, if given as a list of the form (column=filter_value).
-As such, only contacts that have ‘filter_value’ in ‘column’ will be considered for the generated contact matrix:
+The filter is evaluated against whichever table contains the referenced columns (participants, contacts, or both).
+Multiple filters can be chained:

 # contact matrix for school-related contacts